-The Algiers Treatment Plant had no

-damage, so it became the Operations Center for the Board and produced millions of gallons of water for firefighting and general purposes for the East Bank of Orleans Parish and other nearby parishes in need.
+The Algiers Treatment Plant had no damage, so it became the Operations Center for the Board and produced millions of gallons of water for firefighting and general purposes for the East Bank of Orleans Parish and other nearby parishes in need.
 Millions of gallons were also sold to FEMA.

-On the East Bank, much of the damage to machinery has been repaired by the members of the Board's Facilities Maintenance Department, using manufactured parts from the Machine Shop.
+On the East Bank, much of the damage to machinery has been repaired by the members of the Board's Facilities Maintenance

+Department, using manufactured parts from the Machine Shop.
 Other work was done by contractors.

 The Carrollton Plant is operational today, but millions in improvements are still being made.
 One such project, which recently began, is the Sodium Hypochlorite Bulk Storage/Feed Facility at the Carrollton Water Purification Plant.
 It consists of the conversion of a current gaseous chlorination system to a sodium hypochlorite system that will allow the current rail tank system to be abandoned in favor of a safer liquid based process at the Plant on South Claiborne Avenue.
 This process is already used at the Algiers Water Treatment Plant.

-The multi-million dollar system will eliminate the need for transporting chlorine by rail and storing it on the plant grounds.
+The multi-million dollar system will

+eliminate the need for transporting chlorine by rail and storing it on the plant grounds.
 Instead, the Board will be able to truck in the safer, yet effective, sodium hypochlorite for disinfectant purposes, and easily store it in a nearby facility.
 This chemical increases safety for surrounding neighborhoods and Board employees.

-On the distribution side since Katrina

-and through June 3, 2011, 113,244 water main leaks, and house service leaks, hydrant leaks, valve jobs and meter related repairs were made.
+On the distribution side since Katrina and through July 31, 2012, 125,796 water main leaks, and house service leaks, hydrant leaks, valve jobs and meter related repairs were made.

-Also, 16,096 fire hydrants were inspected for pressure, lubricated and painted.
-4,202 valves related to hydrants were inspected.
-Corroded anti-theft devices, which prevent water from being stolen, were replaced on the hydrants at a cost of \$2.2 million.
-Some 7,224 paving jobs related to the repair of leaks were completed,
+Also, 18,804 fire hydrants were inspected

+pressure. for lubricated and painted.
+5,763 valves related to hydrants were inspected.
+Corroded antitheft devices, prevent which water from being stolen, were replaced on the hydrants.

+Some 15,781 paving jobs related

+to the repair of leaks were completed,